 Posted on behalf of Henness & Haight on Nov 18, 2014 in Insurance News

 In many instances, the insurance company will be graciously quick to offer a fair settlement offer.
-Sometimes this may take hiring a personal injury attorney to bring about action, but in other situations, the insurance company and the plaintiff may simply see eye-to-eye in a reasonable manner.
+Sometimes this may take hiring a an experienced personal injury attorney in Las Vegas to bring about action, but in other situations, the insurance company and the plaintiff may simply see eye-to-eye in a reasonable manner.
 Generally speaking, a large portion of contested insurance claims will be resolved two or three months after the plaintiff has fully recovered from injuries.
 Other times, when an attorney is necessary and the insurance company seems reluctant to offer an appropriate settlement, the case may go on longer than expected.
 Here are some of the most common factors that would cause a case to drag on.

 Before a settlement can be reached, both sides must be in agreement about the total damages.
 In a personal injury case, this number will be reflected by the overall cost of recovery care, which might include aspects such as lost wages or emotional distress damages.
 The biggest reason that an objective number for your treatment cannot be assessed is that you have not fully healed.
 Many insurance companies and legal systems are uncomfortable with health care projections, as these numbers can vary greatly from the actual amount.
 Instead, many plaintiffs will benefit from waiting to fully heal from their injuries or to reach a point in treatment called "maximum medical improvement" or MMI.
 MMI is the point where you cannot progress any further from treatment.
 It is distinguished from fully-healed in many instances because sometimes an injury will result in permanent effects that cannot be treated by medicine, such as partial immobility.
 Waiting until you can point to a concrete number on your doctor's bills will make the factual accuracy of your claim harder to dispute.